Close Menu

 2. Exterior & Grounds

 The three-story house sits on 1.3 acres of gated yards with ocean views.
-It was built in 1990 in a Mediterranean style, with open outdoor spaces that face the Pacific.
+It was built in 1990 in a Mediterranean style compliant with Malibu’s Local Coastal Program, with open outdoor spaces that face the Pacific.

 The grounds include professional landscaping that complements the natural coastal environment.
 A resort-style pool serves as the centerpiece of the outdoor living areas, while the gated entry provides privacy essential for a high-profile resident.
 The elevated position takes full advantage of Malibu’s dramatic topography, offering unobstructed views that stretch across the Pacific horizon.